devaj24/mypdiary/README.md

 # mypdiary
-This is a simple flask website where you can sign up/login and write something just as you do in your diary si the name pdiary.
+This is a simple flask website where you can sign up/login and write something just as you do in your diary so the name pdiary.

 Live Running code at https://www.mypdiary.herokuapp.com